 Ideal applicants include: Persons with an earned Master’s degree in an area other than theology who wish to study Christian Spirituality broadly, or those interested in the study of Spirituality for their own enrichment or ministerial enhancement who have a strong Bachelor’s degree.
 Business executives, educators, alums, pastors, ministers.

 This six-course certificate prepares persons to assume leadership in specifically Ignatian spiritual formation.
 It makes possible careful study of a highly influential Christian spiritual tradition, giving sustained attention to Ignatian and Jesuit spiritual themes and practices, pedagogy and leadership.
+This certificate can be completed either in-person or through a hybrid modality (partially in-person and the rest online).

 Ideal applicants include: Persons with an earned Master’s degree in an area other than theology who wish to study Ignatian Spirituality in particular, or those interested in the study of Ignatian Spirituality for their own enrichment or ministerial enhancement who have a strong Bachelor’s degree.
 Business executives, educators, alums, pastors, ministers.